-- Arvin-Edison's CVP Friant water (including other CVP Friant water acquired by Arvin-Edison) would be conveyed either: (1) from the Friant-Kern Canal through Arvin-Edison's distribution system connected to the California Aqueduct at Milepost 227 (Reach 14C), or (2) from the Friant-Kern Canal through the CVC to the California Aqueduct, or; - Reclamation will make Arvin-Edison's CVP SJRRP Recaptured water (including other CVP water acquired by Arvin-Edison) available at the O'Neill Forebay for DWR to deliver through the California Aqueduct to Metropolitan.
+- Arvin-Edison's CVP Friant water (including other CVP Friant water acquired by Arvin-Edison) would be conveyed either: (a) from the Friant-Kern Canal through Arvin-Edison's distribution system connected to the California Aqueduct at Milepost 227 (Reach 14C), or (b) from the Friant-Kern Canal through the CVC to the California Aqueduct, or; - Reclamation will make Arvin-Edison's CVP SJRRP Recaptured water (including other CVP water acquired by Arvin-Edison) available at the O'Neill Forebay for DWR to deliver through the California Aqueduct to Metropolitan.

-Currently, depending on annual SWP allocations, Metropolitan stores a portion of its SWP supply in Arvin-Edison's groundwater banking facilities, which are located within

-Arvin-Edison's service area.
+Currently, depending on annual SWP allocations, Metropolitan stores a portion of its SWP supply in Arvin-Edison's groundwater banking facilities, which are located within Arvin-Edison's service area.
 When requested by Metropolitan, Arvin-Edison is obligated to return Metropolitan's previously banked SWP water to Metropolitan.
 Absent this proposed exchange, Arvin-Edison would return previously banked SWP water through groundwater extraction and deliver the water to Metropolitan through the California Aqueduct.
 To increase the flexibility of returning water to Metropolitan, Petitioners propose that Arvin-Edison exchange Metropolitan's previously banked water with their CVP water supplies.
-Arvin-Edison would use Metropolitan's previously banked SWP water within its service area.
-Reclamation will deliver Arvin-Edison's CVP water supplies to Metropolitan to use in their service area in lieu of Arvin-Edison physically extracting and delivering Metropolitan's previously stored SWP water.
-Upon delivery of Arvin-Edison's CVP water to Metropolitan, Metropolitan will then transfer an equivalent amount of its stored SWP water in the groundwater bank to Arvin-Edison for Arvin-Edison's use.
+Arvin-Edison would use Metropolitan's previously banked SWP water supplies to Metropolitan to use in their service area in lieu of Arvin-Edison physically extracting and delivering Metropolitan's previously stored SWP water.
+Upon delivery of Arvin-Edison's CVP water to Metropolitan will then transfer an equivalent amount of its stored SWP water in the groundwater bank to Arvin-Edison for Arvin-Edison's use.

 Petitioners also propose that Metropolitan take delivery of Arvin-Edison's CVP water and later return SWP water from San Luis Reservoir to reduce the energy usage associated with Arvin-Edison's underground storage and subsequent withdrawal of CVP supplies.
+Petitioners also propose to exchange Arvin-Edison's Friant Division Supply with Metropolitan to effectuate delivery of water to meet Exchange Contractor demands that would otherwise be delivered from Millerton Lake on the San Joaquin River.
+Permit 16479 et al. (Application 14443 et al.) Page 13 of 28